inca/zenarea/README.md

 * Vanilla JavaScript, no dependencies
 * Compatible with Browserify and RequireJS/AMD
-* No custom/shadow elements — only textarea and you
+* No custom/shadow elements — only textarea and your imagination

+## Commands

 ## License